Totting Up Solicitors

 You can only argue Exceptional Hardship using the same information once in a three year period.

 An Exceptional Hardship application is a complex legal matter and not one that should be attempted without a specialist motoring lawyer representing you.

 Here at Forrest Williams, we completely manage your case from start to finish, building your case in a way that provides the magistrates with all of the information they require in order to avoid disqualifying you.

-We win well over 95% of cases where we advise that reasonable grounds to avoid the totting up ban are present.
+We win over 94% of cases where we advise that reasonable grounds to avoid the totting up ban are present.